Malaysia Pharma Registration: What International Firms Need to Know

 The National Pharmaceutical Regulatory Agency (NPRA) and the Ministry of Health Malaysia (MOH) are the central authorities overseeing the Malaysia pharmaceutical registration process.
 They set the standards and ensure that all products entering the market are safe and effective.

-The NPRA is a professional and scientific organization under the MOH, and it plays a crucial role in ensuring the quality, safety, and efficacy of pharmaceuticals.
+The NPRA is a professional and scientific agency under the MOH, and it plays a crucial role in ensuring the quality, safety, and efficacy of pharmaceuticals.
 It is responsible for evaluating the quality, safety, and efficacy of pharmaceutical products and health supplements before they are allowed to be sold in the country.

 The MOH, on the other hand, is the government body responsible for setting the policies, strategies, and legislation related to public healthcare, including pharmaceuticals.
 It closely collaborates with NPRA to formulate and enforce regulations that aim to protect public health.